-- All slides taken during the two years prior to diagnosis that were originally reported as negative or inadequate, irrespective of the review diagnosis. - All slides reported as negative or inadequate that were subsequently upgraded at local review to moderate dyskaryosis or worse, irrespective of when they were taken. - Any slides originally reported as showing borderline change or mild dyskaryosis that were subsequently upgraded at local review to severe dyskaryosis, glandular neoplasia, or invasive carcinoma.
+- all slides taken during the two years before diagnosis that were originally reported as negative or inadequate,[†] irrespective of the review diagnosis. - all slides reported as negative or inadequate, that were subsequently upgraded at local review to high-grade dyskaryosis (moderate) or worse, irrespective of when they were taken. - any slides originally reported as showing borderline change or low-grade dyskaryosis that were subsequently upgraded at local review to high-grade dyskaryosis (severe), glandular neoplasia, or invasive carcinoma.

 Review of all negative and inadequate slides, irrespective of the local review diagnosis, is intended to act as a quality control measure.
-The two year cut-off was chosen to ensure that the number of cases sent for review remains within practical limits and to focus on those slides taken close to the time of diagnosis.
+The two year cutoff was chosen to ensure that the number of cases sent for review remains within practical limits and to focus on those slides taken close to the time of diagnosis.